Spira (Final Fantasy): Creatures and races

 Although it is predominantly populated by humanoids, Spira features a variety of races.
 The people of Spira mainly reside in small towns and villages and cities like Bevelle and Luca.
 The Al Bhed is a unique ethnic group which plays an important role in the storyline and world of the games with distinctive green eyes with spiral-shaped pupils.
 The culture and conflicts of the Al Bhed permeate the games.
-The main character Rikku is Al Bhed, and Yuna is part Al Bhed on her mother's side and assistance in gaining through a cast of supporting Al Bhed character's, prevalent in Final Fantasy X-2.
+The main character Rikku is Al Bhed, and Yuna is part Al Bhed on her mother's side and assistance in gaining through a cast of supporting Al Bhed characters, prevalent in Final Fantasy X-2.
 With the collapse of the teachings of Yevon and the wider acceptance of machina at the end of X, prejudice against the Al Bhed seems to have eased significantly by the time of X-2, though it is still present.

 The Al Bhed speak their own "language" which is really just a substitution cipher of Japanese (English in the English localization of the game), a system of transposing certain letters for others; however, within the game world, it is intended to be an actual language.
 The original Japanese version of the cipher uses the syllable-based kana system of writing where each symbol represents a combination of "consonant + vowel" or simply a vowel.
 Certain keywords are not translated into Al Bhed in the game, to give the impression of use of loanwords compared to modern foreign languages.
 Most keywords are proper nouns, but some common nouns also are not translated, such as "fiend".
 Alexander Smith decided to "map common phonemes in English to common phonemes in Welsh" and gave preference to Welsh pronunciations, but had to work with new diphthongs to maintain consistency in the Al Bhed language.